Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Methods

 \section{Methods}

-To study how the semantic regex language alters feature interpretability, we embed it within a standard automated interpretability pipeline~\citep{paulo2024automatically,templeton2024scaling,puri2025fade,bills2023language}.
-The pipeline consists of three components: a \textit{subject} model whose features we describe, an \textit{explainer} model that generates feature descriptions, and an \textit{evaluator} model that scores them.
+To study how the semantic regex language alters feature interpretability, we embed it within a standard automated interpretability pipeline~\citep{bills2023language,paulo2024automatically,templeton2024scaling,puri2025fade}.
+The pipeline consists of three components: a \textit{subject} model whose features we describe, an \textit{explainer} model that generates feature descriptions, and an \textit{evaluator} model that scores descriptions.
 Given a subject model feature and its activating data, we prompt an explainer model to produce a description in natural or semantic regex language and use the evaluator model to score how well the description matches the feature's behavior.
-This process allows us to directly compare semantic regexes to natural language descriptions across varied axes of interpretability.
+Following prior interpretability work~\citep{bills2023language,gurarieh2025enhancing} and our ablation study in \cref{app:ablation}, we use \gptfouromini as the explainer and evaluator.
+This pipeline allows us to directly compare semantic regexes to natural language descriptions across varied axes of interpretability.
+It also demonstrates that by decoupling the format of the feature description from the generation process, semantic regexes are compatible with existing and future automated interpretability pipelines.